MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

 ## Problem Statement

-You are given an integer array `nums` that is sorted in non-decreasing order.
-Your task is to remove the duplicates from this array in-place.
-After removing duplicates, you need to return the number of unique elements in the modified array.
-Additionally, you need to ensure that the unique elements are placed at the beginning of the array in the same order as they appear in the original array.
+I am given an integer array `nums` that is sorted in non-decreasing order.
+I task is to remove the duplicates from this array in-place.
+After removing duplicates, I need to return the number of unique elements in the modified array.
+Additionally, I need to ensure that the unique elements are placed at the beginning of the array in the same order as they appear in the original array.

 ### Example